elmejdki/FlappyBird/README.md

 Now you that have finished, check the link to GitHub pages you will find your project deployed there. you can find the link on the repository settings page.

+# NPM available scripts:

+Use "npm run-script " followed by any of the following commands :

+- "build": "webpack --mode production"
+- "watch": "webpack --mode development --watch"
+- "test": "jest"

 # Future Work

 - Add Night Mode to the game,